forumone/GSAHackahon/documentation/TechnicalSpecifications.md

 - New Relic

 ## Browser Compatability
-The dCare tool has been fully tested on the latest two versions of popular browsers including Chrome, Safari, Internet Explorer and Firefox.
+The dCareHx tool has been fully tested on the latest two versions of popular browsers including Chrome, Safari, Internet Explorer and Firefox.
 The tool has also been tested on the iPhone 5/5s and latest phone running the Android OS.